cabal-club/cable/readme.md

 Keys are expected to be UTF-8 strings.
 The valid bytes for a value depends on the key.
 See the table below.

 The `keyN` fields are expected to be valid UTF-8 strings.
-Each key string's length is not to exceed 128 bytes.
+Each key string's length is be between 1 and 128 codepoints.

 The `valueN` fields are expected to not exceed 4096 bytes (4 kibibytes) each.